awproksel/leadership-readme/readme.md

-This is my version of the so-called "manager readme" or a "how I lead" reference for anyone that works directly for me.
+This is my version of the so-called "manager readme" or a "how I lead" reference for anyone that works directly with me.